SujanDuttaMishra/AddressablesManager/SetAddressablFromFolder.md

 Check out Two Additional Scriptable object under Asset Data

 ***
-Now Your Scriptable object can be used in Manager To Auto load Manage for both on start / on Awake , Asset set as not auto load cab be loaded on demand by referencing to folder scrriptable found in every folder that became addressable.
+Now Your Scriptable object can be used in Manager To Auto load Manage for both on start / on Awake , Asset set as not auto load cab be loaded on demand by referencing to folder Scriptable found in every folder that became addressable.

 ![](https://raw.githubusercontent.com/SujanDuttaMishra/com.addressablesmanager.core/master/Documentation~/globalonstartawake.png)

-follow addressable manager page wiki section for Further how ?
 ***

 [Home](index.md)
-***
 [Back](SetUpUnityAddressable.md)
-***
 [Set Up Manager]()
-***